GanChuanYin/blog/docs/01.前端/Vue3-Doc-Reusability-In-English.md

 As we can see, the core logic remains exactly the same - all we had to do was move it into an external function and return the state that should be exposed.
 Same as inside a component, you can use the full range of Composition API functions in composables.
 The same useMouse() functionality can now be used in any component.

-<font color=gree size=4>`The cooler part about composables though, is that you can also nest them: one composable function can call one or more other composable functions`</font>.
+<font color=#3498db size=4>`The cooler part about composables though, is that you can also nest them: one composable function can call one or more other composable functions`</font>.
 This enables us to compose complex logic using small, isolated units, similar to how we compose an entire application using components.
 In fact, this is why we decided to call the collection of APIs that make this pattern possible Composition API.

 As an example, we can extract the logic of adding and cleaning up a DOM event listener into its own composable: